 Use the Selection tool to select the entire Contact Form widget.
 While the entire form is selected, the Selection Indicator in the upper-left corner of the Control panel displays: Form: Normal

 The Normal link is a menu with four possible states, just like menu items or buttons:

 When you want to adjust the form as it appears in various states, you can select the corresponding state name from this menu.

 While the entire form is still selected on the Normal state, click the blue arrow to access the Options menu.
 The set of options in the Options menu affect the entire widget:

-By default, the Form Name field is populated with the name of the current page, but you can change the name if desired.
+By default, the Form Name field is populated with the name of the current page.
+You can change the name, if desired.

-If you'd like the form submissions to forward to multiple email addresses, you can enter the addresses (separated by semicolons) in the Email To field.
+If you want the form submissions to forward to multiple email addresses, you can enter the addresses (separated by semicolons) in the Email To field.